felixlopz/hubrise-test-task/content/docs/en/catalog.md

   - You can create Catalogs for a Location that offers different products than other Locations.

 ![Catalog Rules example](./images/047-2x-catalog-rules.png)

----

-**IMPORTANT NOTE:** You can connect integrated apps to a specific Catalog to push data into it or pull data from it.
-You can edit and manage products in a HubRise Catalog only from third party apps, or with the HubRise **Catalog Manager** connected to your HubRise Account.
-For more information, see [Catalog Manager](/apps/catalog-manager).

-Removing a catalog from HubRise does not affect the product list in third party apps.

----

 ## Add a Catalog